 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Adirondack Dog Food is a grain-based kibble using a moderate amount of chicken meal as its main source of animal protein… thus earning the brand three stars.
+Adirondack Dog Food is a plant-based kibble using a moderate amount of chicken or pork meals as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 We rely almost entirely on the integrity of the information posted by each company on its website.
 As such, the accuracy of every report is directly dependent upon the quality of that data.

 Although it's our goal to ensure all the information on this website is correct, we cannot guarantee its completeness or its accuracy; nor can we commit to ensuring all the material is kept up-to-date on a daily basis.